josephmathew1996/movies-api/README.md

 In the root directory,

 - Run `go test -v ./...`
 - All the test files are located in the controllers package.
-Run `go test -v ./controllers/` to test the controllers package
 - The tests do not depend on any external dependencies.
 The db interface has been mocked out in the mocks package.

 ## API Overview